course-details-portlet

 Skills - the student shall demonstrate the ability to:

-• apply core concepts and basic models in public policy in one's own analysis and to evaluate which approaches are best suited for a given research issue
+• apply core concepts and basic models in public policy, public sector organizational theory and political economy in their own analyses and assess which approaches are best suited to a given research question

-• demonstrate independence in the preparation of a semester assignment which fulfills the basic criteria for scientific writing
+• demonstrate independence in the preparation of (a) exercise(s) which fulfills the basic criteria for scientific writing

 Learning methods and activities